-- (i) If respondent is deposed during the investigation, his/her counsel may participate fully in that deposition, including lodging objections and cross-examining respondent.
-However, neither respondent nor his/her counsel shall be entitled to notice of, or to attend or participate in, non-party depositions taken by the investigating counsel pursuant to subpoen prior to the issuance of an order to show cause and complaint. - (ii) After the issuance of an order to show cause and complaint under L.Civ.R.
-104.1(e)(7), investigating counsel and respondent shall be permitted to depose witnesses, and shall be entitled to crossexamine such witnesses, regardless of whether the investigating counsel has deposed that witness previously during the investigation.
-If the investigating counsel intends to use a deposition transcript from the investigation at a future hearing, a copy of that transcript must be provided to the respondent within a reasonable time in advance of the hearing.

-(C) Respondent shall serve upon investigating counsel a response to any request for production of documents or request for admissions within 30 days of service of the request.

-(D) The time within which to respond pursuant to (A) and (C) above may be extended by investigating counsel for good cause shown.

-(E) If respondent fails to respond or otherwise fails to cooperate with investigating counsel, investigating counsel shall apply to the Chief Judge for appropriate relief which may include, but is not limited to, temporary suspension, pending compliance with this rule.

-(F) Failure to cooperate may constitute an independent basis for the imposition of discipline unless it is based upon the proper assertion of a legal or constitutional right.

-(5) Conclusion of No Formal Disciplinary Proceeding.
-Should investigating counsel conclude after investigation and review that a formal disciplinary proceeding should not be initiated against the respondent because (A) clear and convincing evidence of misconduct is not present, or (B) there is pending another proceeding against the respondent, the disposition of which in the judgment of the investigating counsel should be concluded before further action by this Court, or (C) any other valid reason exists, investigating counsel shall submit a written report to the Chief Judge concludes that no further action is required or that the matter should be deferred pending conclusion of another proceeding against the respondent, the Chief Judge shall instruct investigating counsel to so notify the respondent in writing.
-If the Chief Judge concludes that further investigation is required, he or she shall remand the matter to investigating counsel for further investigation in accordance with the Chief Judge's directive.
+- investigating investigative counsel pursuant to subpoena prior to the issuance of an order to show cause and complaint. - (ii) After the issuance of an order to show cause and complaint under L. Civ.
+R. 104.1(e)(7), investigating investigative counsel and respondent shall be permitted to depose witnesses, and shall be entitled to cross-examine such witnesses, regardless of whether the investigating investigative counsel has deposed that witness previously during the investigation.
+If the investigating investigative counsel intends to use a deposition transcript from the investigation at a future hearing, a copy of that transcript must be provided to the respondent within a reasonable time in advance of the hearing. - (C) Respondent shall serve upon investigating investigative counsel a response to any request for production of documents or request for admissions within 30 days of service of the request. - (D) The time within which to respond pursuant to (A) and (C) above may be extended by investigating investigative counsel for good cause shown. - (E) If respondent fails to respond or otherwise fails to cooperate with investigating investigative counsel, investigating investigative counsel shall apply to the Chief Judge for appropriate relief which may include, but is not limited to, temporary suspension, pending compliance with this rule. - (F) Failure to cooperate may constitute an independent basis for the imposition of discipline unless it is based upon the proper assertion of a legal or constitutional right. - (5) Conclusion of No Formal Disciplinary Proceeding.
+Should investigating investigative counsel conclude after investigation and review that a formal disciplinary proceeding should not be initiated against the respondent because (A) clear and convincing evidence of misconduct is not present, or (B) there is pending another proceeding against the respondent, the disposition of which in the judgment of the investigating investigative counsel should be concluded before further action by this Court, or (C) any other valid reason exists, investigating investigative counsel shall submit a written report to the Chief Judge containing his or her findings and recommendations for disposition of the matter.
+If the Chief Judge concludes that no further action is required or that the matter should be deferred pending conclusion of another proceeding against the respondent, the Chief Judge shall instruct investigating investigative counsel to so notify the respondent in writing.
+If the Chief Judge concludes that further investigation is required, he or she shall remand the matter to investigating investigative counsel for further investigation in accordance with the Chief Judge's directive.